sassoftware/sasoptpy/doc/guide/models.rst

 * tunerParameters
 * tuningParameters

-For a full set of tuning parameters and acceptable values of these arguments, see the SAS Optimization documentation [#]_.
+For a full set of tuning parameters and acceptable values of these arguments, see the `SAS Optimization documentation <https://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.5&docsetId=casactmopt&docsetTarget=casactmopt_optimization_details37.html>`__.

 For the example problem, you can tune the `presolver`, `cutStrategy`, and `strongIter` settings, by using initial values and candidate values, and limit the maximum number of configurations and maximum running time as follows: